Enter-tainer/typst-preview/README.md

 - [typst.ts](https://github.com/Myriad-Dreamin/typst.ts): typst.ts provide incremental svg export.
 - [typst-lsp](https://github.com/nvarner/typst-lsp): The CI and the vscode extension are heavily inspired by typst-lsp.

+## Legal

+This project is not affiliated with, created by, or endorsed by Typst the brand.